seanmc9/RankedChoiceDelegation/README.md

 Use: The commit I added adds balances the the checkpoints that are taken in ERC20Votes.
 A Dapp should be able to take in inputs regarding what ranking of delegations a user wants and simulate delegation given certain conditions using that information and the balance checkpoint information.

+Location: [ERC20Votes](https://github.com/seanmc9/RankedChoiceDelegation/blob/main/contracts/token/ERC20/extensions/ERC20Votes.sol) is where the logic diff is, [IVotes](https://github.com/seanmc9/RankedChoiceDelegation/blob/main/contracts/governance/utils/IVotes.sol) has changes just to update the interface with the new functions.

 # <img src="logo.svg" alt="OpenZeppelin" height="40px">

 [![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)](https://docs.openzeppelin.com/contracts)